Rakibul615/health-care/README.md

 ****my problems****

-5.I am trying to use my previous assignment that is assignment no 9 6.Bbut I was faceing some problem .
+5.I am trying to use my previous assignment that is assignment no-9 6.But I was faceing some problem .
 I can not push my code into private repogitory which link is given from programming hero team.
 7.That why I have made public repogitory
 8.And also I was not able to depoly my project in Firebase    // please sir consider me